CootCraig/ajax_sinatra_20120618/README.md

 Celluloid::Actor[:EventDistribution] = CvlanAjaxEvents::EventDistribution.new
 ```

-Here is method that is called synchonously for the next event.
+#### Here is the method that is called synchonously for the next event.

 ```ruby
 def get_event_for_extension(extension,call_unique_id)